UK retail trends 2025: Innovations reshaping the high street and beyond

 Technology is also playing a key role in high street resilience.
 Innovative payment solutions such as QR code-based purchases reduce friction at checkout and lower transaction costs.
 For example, Wonderful’s One App offers predictable monthly pricing of £9.99 for up to 1,000 transactions, avoiding per-transaction card fees that can significantly erode profit margins, especially for lower-value items.

-From product recommendations to emotional intelligence
+AI for product discovery: From recommendations to emotional AI

 We’re excited about the possibilities of AI, but we also believe in the power of human connection.
 That’s why we’ve designed our payment solutions to be simple and intuitive, so retailers can spend more time connecting with their customers.